y-dashev/arcticBases/README.md

 # Important Notice:
 Do not use this map for navigation because data extracted from wikipedia could be incorrect/incomplete

-# If you like this project you can always give ti a star or if contribute to it !
+# If you like this project you can always give it a star or contribute to it !